EarthObservationSimulator/orbitpy/docs/output_desc.rst

 Access Data
 ==============
 The format of the access data is produced by the :class:`orbitpy.orbitpropcov` module.
 The time data of both the states and access are synced.
-Seperate access data files are produced for per satellite payload.
+Separate access data files are produced for per satellite payload.
 The intermediate access files produced by the :ref:`grid_pnts_cov_calc_app` is different from the intermediate file produced by the :ref:`pnt_opts_cov_calc_app`.

 Grid-point based coverage calculations intermediate access file-format